 Shareholding of Reliance Infrastructure Ltd. by Promoter and Promoter Group (M/s Risee Infinity Pvt.
 Ltd.), as disclosed for the quarter ending March 2026 on BSE website | https://www.bseindia.com/corporates/shppromoterngroup?scripcd=500390&qtrid=129.00&QtrName=Mar-26

-According to officials, the probe was initiated based on multiple FIRs registered by the Central Bureau of Investigation following complaints from major financial institutions, including State Bank of India, Punjab National Bank, Bank of Baroda, and Life Insurance Corporation of India.
-These complaints named RCOM, its promoter Anil Dhirubhai Ambani and others.
+The investigation stems from multiple FIRs registered by the Central Bureau of Investigation (CBI) on complaints filed by lenders, including State Bank of India, Punjab National Bank, Bank of Baroda and Life Insurance Corporation of India, against RCOM, Anil Dhirubhai Ambani and others.
+According to the agency, RCOM and its group companies had availed loans from domestic and foreign lenders, of which Rs 40,185 crore remains outstanding.

 Also Watch:

-Under Section 8 of the PMLA, the attached properties may eventually be confiscated and restored to legitimate claimants, including banks that suffered financial losses.
-Authorities assured that this step is crucial to ensure recovery of public money through due legal process.
-The investigation remains ongoing, with agencies continuing to trace additional assets and examine financial transactions linked to the case.
+Under Section 8 of the PMLA, the attached properties may be confiscated and restored to legitimate claimants, including banks that suffered financial losses, following due legal process.
+The investigation remains ongoing.

 To get details on exclusive and budget-friendly property deals in Mumbai & surrounding regions, do visit: https://budgetproperties.in/